 Brand identity consulting exists and makes sense to buy as a service, don’t get me wrong.
 Walmart constantly promotes itself as being cheap, and that’s its brand now.

-My sister’s makeup clients want to promote themselves as fashion creators, and they’re mostly successful.
+My sister’s makeup clients want to promote themselves as fashion creators, and they’re most successful.

 But the most effective branding, like I hinted out above, is word of mouth.
 Referrals.
 If you have a heart-to-heart with my sister, she’ll tell you which makeup brands rock and which to avoid.
-And I guarantee that those people who have such conversations with her are much likelier to favour the brands she recommends, and disfavour those she hates.
+And I guarantee that those people who have such conversations with her are much likelier to favor the brands she recommends, and disfavor those she hates.